apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

 Certificates
 ------------

-If the certificates are expired for some reason, a shell script in bin/gencerts.sh will generate the set of certificates needed for this sample.
+If the certificates are expired or unusable for some reason, a shell script in the certs folder will generate a new set of certificates needed for this sample.
 Just do the following:

   cd certs
-        sh ../bin/gencerts.sh
+  sh gencerts.sh